 Luke has starred in several TV programmes on Nat Geo, Animal Planet and two prime time series on Sky One.
 He has been on several TV and radio shows as well has given talks at various literary festivals.
 Highlights include the Graham Norton Radio 2 show and the Hay on Wye literary festival.
 He also has a track record as an accomplished emergency vet having set up and run one of the UK’s most successful emergency OOH service for animals, covering 28 practices in Bournemouth and Poole for eight years.
 He is also the founding director of PetAir UK - the UK’s largest shipper of domestic pets internationally.

 Luke lectures internationally on animal welfare and veterinary subjects and in 2014, was asked by the World Health Organisation (WHO) to sit on an expert panel for the International Control of Neglected Zoonotic Diseases as a result of his rabies work globally.
 He is also the recipient of the JA Wight (James Herriot) Award by the British Small Animal Veterinary Association for outstanding contributions to the welfare of companion animals.

-Outside of the veterinary field, Luke is the author of two books, a 2nd dan black belt in Goju Ryu karate, an Ironman triathlete and has completed the Marathon des Sables – a 152 mile self supported foot race across the Sahara desert.
-Luke is married and lives in the New Forest with his four children, two ridgebacks, two very naughty rescue cats and a transient population of re-homed rescue rabbits!
+Outside of the veterinary field, Luke is the author of two books, a 2nd dan black belt in Goju Ryu karate, an Ironman triathlete and has completed the Marathon des Sables – a 152 mile self-supported foot race across the Sahara desert.
+Luke is married and lives in the New Forest with his four children, four dogs, two very naughty rescue cats and a transient population of re-homed rescue chickens!